-If you send many messages, we recommend you:
+If you send large amounts of email, we recommend you:

-- Send mail at a consistent rate.
-Avoid sending mail in bursts.
+- Send email at a consistent rate.
+Avoid sending email in bursts.

-- Start with a low sending volume, then slowly increase the volume over time.
+- Start with a low sending volume to engaged users, and slowly increase the volume over time.

 These factors affect how quickly you can increase sending volume: